greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/devsecops-adoption-tracking_1_1.md

 ---

-title: "DevSecOps Adoption Tracking in Gainsight"
+title: DevSecOps Adoption Tracking in Gainsight
-description: "CSM guidance on how to track and log progress on DevSecOps usecase adoption"
+description: CSM guidance on how to track and log progress on DevSecOps usecase adoption
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/devsecops-adoption-tracking_1_1/
+linkTitle: DevSecOps Adoption Tracking in Gainsight
+type: docs
 ---

 ## On This Page